David Falk: Personal life

-During his law school years, his parents separated.
+While in law school, his parents separated.
 Falk maintained minimal contact with his father, but remained very close with his mother until her death in 1988.

-Falk lives in Rockville, Maryland with his wife, Rhonda (Frank).
+He lives in Rockville, Maryland with his wife, Rhonda (née Frank).
 Rhonda served as an undergraduate admissions counselor for George Washington University for five years.
-For 10 years she worked as a production manager for a software company in Rockville, Maryland and later moved into the software publishing division and managed the distribution and sales of software through international resellers around the world.
-She also serves on the board of directors of Woodmont Country Club.
+For 10 years she worked as a production manager for a software company in Rockville and later moved into the software publishing division and managed the distribution and sales of software through international resellers around the world.
+She serves on the board of directors of the Country Club at Woodmore.
 They have two daughters, Daina, (born 1983) a graduate of Duke University, and Jocelyn (born 1988) a graduate of Syracuse University.
+Falk was nicknamed The Bird of Prey by former Washington Post sportswriter Tony Kornheiser.
+Falk was portrayed by actor Chris Messina in the 2023 film Air.

 Sports marketing, promotions, and contracts

 ProServ and signing of Michael Jordan

 After many attempts to establish contact with agents Bob Woolf of Boston and Larry Fleisher, Falk turned to ProServ's Donald Dell in 1974.
 Falk attempted to get Dell on the phone for "six or seven weeks."
 Finally, annoyed at Dell's seeming unavailability, Falk called Dell's office "about 17 times in a three-hour period" until Dell took his call.
 When Dell informed him that ProServ was not hiring, Falk offered to work for free.
 Dell consented to take on Falk as an unpaid intern while he was attending law school, finally offering him a full-time job starting at $13,000 after his graduation from George Washington University Law School in 1975.

 Dell was a former pro tennis player and primarily represented tennis players, so he allowed Falk to handle a large portion of ProServ's NBA dealings.
-Falk proved to be a capable agent and negotiator, as he signed the #1 NBA Draft picks in 1976 (John Lucas) and 1981 (Mark Aguirre), and negotiated the first million-dollar NBA shoe deal for James Worthy in 1982.
+Falk proved to be a capable agent and negotiator, as he signed the #1 NBA draft picks in 1976 (John Lucas) and 1981 (Mark Aguirre), and negotiated the first million-dollar NBA shoe deal for James Worthy in 1982.

 ProServ had an inside track with North Carolina after they successfully represented a number of N.C. basketball alumni, including Tom LaGarde, Phil Ford, Dudley Bradley, and James Worthy.
-In 1984, the same year Michael Jordan entered the NBA Draft, Frank Craighill and Lee Fentress, two of Dell's ProServ partners, left to start a competing firm, Advantage International.
+In 1984, the same year that Michael Jordan entered the NBA draft, Frank Craighill and Lee Fentress, two of Dell's ProServ partners, left to start a competing firm, Advantage International.
 Dell and Falk signed #3 pick Jordan, while Craighill and Fentress signed Sam Perkins.